Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo

-We compared the mass accretion history of Jekyll with that of massive galaxies in the suite of IllustrisTNG cosmological simulations \cite[i.e., TNG50, TNG100, and TNG300;][]{2018MNRAS.475..676S, 2018MNRAS.477.1206N, 2018MNRAS.475..624N, 2018MNRAS.480.5113M, 2018MNRAS.475..648P, 2019MNRAS.490.3196P, 2019MNRAS.490.3234N}.
-In particular, we looked for massive ($M_{\star} > 10^{11}$~$M_{\odot}$) at redshift $z=3.7$ and followed the history of their progenitors.
+We compared the mass accretion history of Jekyll with that of massive galaxies in the suite of IllustrisTNG cosmological simulations \cite[i.e., TNG50, TNG100, and TNG300;][]{2018MNRAS.475..676S, 2018MNRAS.477.1206N, 2018MNRAS.475..624N, 2018MNRAS.480.5113M, 2018MNRAS.475..648P}.
+In particular, we selected massive halos (dark matter masses $M_\mathrm{DM} > 10^{11.5}$~$M_{\odot}$) in the simulation and looked for massive galaxies (stellar masses $M_{\star} > 10^{11}$~$M_{\odot}$) at redshift $z=3.7$ and followed the history of their progenitors.
 This search led us to find six massive galaxies in TNG50, 26 galaxies in TNG100, and 299 galaxies in TNG300.
-We noticed that most of these massive galaxies in the three simulations are not quiescent by $z=3.7$, building the bulk of their stellar mass at later times than Jekyll (see Fig.~\ref{fig:sfh}).
+We noticed that most of these massive galaxies in the three simulations are not quiescent by $z=3.7$, building the bulk of their stellar mass at later times than Jekyll (see Figure~3).
 Thus, in our analysis of the simulations, we concentrated in the most quiescent galaxies in IllustrisTNG, found mainly in TNG100 and TNG300.
-In particular, we focused our analysis in log($sSFR) < -0.30$~Gyr$^{-1}$ systems, finding six galaxy in TNG100 and 23 galaxies in TNG300 (Fig.~\ref{fig:sfh}).
+In particular, we focused our analysis in log($sSFR) < -0.30$~Gyr$^{-1}$ systems, finding six galaxies in TNG100 and 23 galaxies in TNG300.

 Among the selected galaxies in IllustrisTNG, ID~12071 (TNG300, $z=3.7$) has the closest SFH compared to Jekyll, with two intense bursts of star formation ($SFR\sim300$~$M_{\odot}$/$yr^{-1}$), but delayed in time by 200-300~Myr.
-In Fig.~\ref{fig:tng-jekyll}, we show the mass accretion history of both Jekyll and the 23 massive quiescent galaxies in TNG300, which highlights that Jekyll has an accelerated life and death cycle compared to TNG300 systems, whose SFH is more extended, approximately by a factor of 2 (see Fig.~\ref{fig:sfh}).
+In Extended data Figure~10, we show the mass accretion history of both Jekyll and the 23 massive quiescent galaxies in TNG300, which highlights that Jekyll has an accelerated life and death cycle compared to TNG300 systems (see also Figure~3).

 We also looked for close massive ($M_{\star}>10^{10.5}~M_{\odot}$) companions of these massive quiescent galaxies, but found none within 20~kpc.
 Only one of the massive (but not quiescent) galaxies in TNG50 (ID~0, $z=3.7$) has a companion with stellar mass $\log(M_{\star}/M_{\odot})\sim10.5$ within 2.5~kpc.